 Paul also apparently ran into those that professed that they believed in Christ, but who, in spite of his and Jesus' preaching, did not seem to accept the truth about the resurrection:

-Now if Christ is preached that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?
-But if there is no resurrection of the dead, then Christ is not risen.
-And if Christ is not risen, then our preaching is empty and your faith is also empty.
-Yes, and we are found false witnesses of God, because we have testified of God that He raised up Christ, whom He did not raise up--if in fact the dead do not rise.
-For if the dead do not rise, then Christ is not risen.
-And if Christ is not risen, your faith is futile; you are still in your sins!
-Then also those who have fallen asleep in Christ have perished (1 Corinthians 15:12-18).
+12 Now if Christ is preached that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?
+13 But if there is no resurrection of the dead, then Christ is not risen.
+14 And if Christ is not risen, then our preaching is empty and your faith is also empty.
+15 Yes, and we are found false witnesses of God, because we have testified of God that He raised up Christ, whom He did not raise up — if in fact the dead do not rise.
+16 For if the dead do not rise, then Christ is not risen.
+17 And if Christ is not risen, your faith is futile; you are still in your sins!
+18 Then also those who have fallen asleep in Christ have perished.
+19 If in this life only we have hope in Christ, we are of all men the most pitiable.
+(1 Corinthians 15:12-19).

 Paul taught that all would be resurrected, but that there would be a specific order of resurrection, as all would not be resurrected at the same time:

-But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.
-For since by man came death, by Man also came the resurrection of the dead.
-For as in Adam all die, even so in Christ all shall be made alive.
-But each one in his own order: Christ the firstfruits, afterward those who are Christ's at His coming (1 Corinthians 15:20-23).
+20 But now Christ is risen from the dead, and has become the firstfruits of those who have fallen asleep.
+21 For since by man came death, by Man also came the resurrection of the dead.
+22 For as in Adam all die, even so in Christ all shall be made alive.
+23 But each one in his own order: Christ the firstfruits, afterward those who are Christ's at His coming.
+(1 Corinthians 15:20-23).

 Yet, when Christians are resurrected, unlike others to be resurrected (as shown in Ezekiel), they are resurrected immortal (which means that they are NOT now immortal):

-Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
-Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed-- in a moment, in the twinkling of an eye, at the last trumpet.
+50 Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption.
+51 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed — 52 in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
-For this corruptible must put on incorruption, and this mortal must put on immortality.
-So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory" (1 Corinthians 15:50-54).
+53 For this corruptible must put on incorruption, and this mortal must put on immortality.
+54 So when this corruptible has put on incorruption, and this mortal has put on immortality, then shall be brought to pass the saying that is written: "Death is swallowed up in victory."
+(1 Corinthians 15:50-54).

 Notice that Paul taught that being a Christian like him was not enough in this life, as even Paul had not attained the resurrection:

-I have suffered the loss of all things, and count them as rubbish, that I may gain Christ and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, if, by any means, I may attain to the resurrection from the dead.
+8 Yet indeed I also count all things loss for the excellence of the knowledge of Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them as rubbish, that I may gain Christ 9 and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith; 10 that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death, 11 if, by any means, I may attain to the resurrection from the dead.

-Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
-Brethren, I do not count myself to have apprehended (Philipians3:8-13).
+12 Not that I have already attained, or am already perfected; but I press on, that I may lay hold of that for which Christ Jesus has also laid hold of me.
+13 Brethren, I do not count myself to have apprehended (Philippians 3:8-13).

 Thus, the immortality attained at the resurrection is not something that Christians have today.